Hello! I'm Elizabeth O'Brien, and my goal is to get you jazzed about grammar.

-I washed my hands before I ate breakfast.
+2. I washed my hands before I ate breakfast.

-Compound Sentence --> She cooked and he cleaned.
+She cooked and he cleaned.
+(Compound Sentence)

-The independent clauses are connected by a coordinating conjunction.
 All of the clauses in a compound sentence are equally important, and the coordinating conjunction does nothing to change the rank of the clauses.
 The clauses express related thoughts, and neither clause is more important structurally.

-The only function of the coordinating conjunction is to connect the clauses and indicate a very simple relationship between them.
 There are only seven coordinating conjunctions, and memorizing them is a fantastic idea.
 They are for, and, nor, but, or, yet, so.
 (Think FANBOYS.)

 When we diagram compound sentences, we can really see the relationship between the clauses.
 We can see that the clauses have equal structural importance.
 Check it out.